The city with foundations

 “For we don't have here an enduring city, but we seek that which is to come.”

-After all the rebuilding, you might have expected the ache to finally close, and instead a low note of it remains, a sense that even this good, restored life is still somehow not home.
-Hear what that is before you treat it as ingratitude or failure.
-Abraham lived his entire life in tents, never settling, because he was looking for a city with foundations whose builder is God.
-The restlessness in you points exactly where his did.
 Your rebuilt life, however good it becomes, is still a tent; and a tent was never meant to satisfy the longing in you that only a founded city can.
 So do not despise this life, and do not demand it be a home it was never built to be.
 The homesickness is not a defect to be cured here; it is a compass, and it is pointing at a real place, a city that cannot be shaken, being built for you by God.
-Let the ache keep you looking toward it.
+Let the ache you cannot close here keep you looking toward the home it was always for.